 Example 1:

-Let us take an example to illustrate the Proth Number in C++.
+Let's consider an example to demonstrate the Proth Number concept in the C++ programming language.

 #include <iostream>